maheenwaris/Website/content/blogs/2023/16 CSS Animations.md

 toc: "true"
 ---

-# A Guide to Creating Animations in CSS

 Animations are an essential element of modern web design, offering dynamic user experiences.
 While JavaScript and other scripting languages can create complex animations, CSS (Cascading Style Sheets) provides a straightforward and efficient way to add motion and interactivity to your web pages.
 In this article, we will explore the basics of CSS animations, including keyframes, properties, and practical examples.

 ## Understanding CSS Animations